1. ElectroBraid® Commitment to Safety

 10. Installing Line Posts

-When you have completed the corner and end posts, you are ready to install your line posts and their insulators.
+After completing the corner and end posts, you're ready to install your line posts and their insulators.

 On hilly terrain, install line posts at the peaks and valleys first, and then space the remaining line posts to suit the terrain.
 Roller insulators are recommended for posts where there is a horizontal or vertical change in direction.
 The use of other insulators could allow the braid to pull out under tension.